bitcoin/bips/bip-0039/bip-0039-wordlists.md

 Rules 11 and 12 prevent the selection words that are not different enough.
 This makes each word more recognizable among others and less error prone.
 For example: the wordlist contains "atono", then "atomo" is rejected, but "atomico" is good.

 All the words have been manually selected and automatically checked against the rules.

+### Indonesian

+1. Selected from most common words (Wikipedia Indonesia corpus).
+2. At least 4 characters long.
+3. Words can be uniquely determined typing the first 4 characters.
+4. Words are not found in the other languages' BIP wordlist, so language detection is easy.